dorukayhan/decashine/README.md

 # Decashine

-A simulator for all kinds of chance-based loot drop systems, such as the ones that literally define [a certain kind of P2W mobile grindfest](https://en.wikipedia.org/wiki/Gacha_game).
+A simulator for all kinds of chance-based loot drop systems from all kinds of games, such as the ones that literally define [a certain kind of P2W mobile grindfest](https://en.wikipedia.org/wiki/Gacha_game).

-It's like [RNG Pls](https://github.com/dorukayhan/rng-pls) but WAY faster and more capable and overengineered.
+It's like [RNG Pls](https://github.com/dorukayhan/rng-pls) but WAY more capable and overengineered and hopefully faster.

 ## To use